Durendal/docker-litecoind/README.md

 ### Environment Variables to the Config Generator

 If there is no `rubycoin.conf` file in the work directory (`/rubycoin`), the container creates a basic configuration file based on environmental variables.
-By default the only option it overrides is the wallet option, making it disabled.

 The following are the environmental variables that can be used to change that default behavior: